 - 1. The auditors' report expresses an unmodified opinion on whether the financial statements of Audubon Area Community Care Clinic, Inc. were prepared in accordance with GAAP. - 2.
-No significant deficiencies was disclosed during the audit of the financial statements. - 3.
-No significant deficiencies were reported in the Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
-No material weaknesses are reported. - 4.
-No instances of noncompliance material to the financial statements of Audubon Area Community Care Clinic, Inc. which would be required to be reported in accordance with Government Auditing Standards were disclosed during the audit. - 5.
+One material weakness and one significant deficiency disclosed during the audit of the financial statements is reported in the Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
+No instances of noncompliance material to the financial statements of Audubon Area Community Care Clinic, Inc. which would be required to be reported in accordance with Government Auditing Standards were disclosed during the audit. - 4.
 No significant deficiencies in internal control over major federal award programs were disclosed during the audit or reported in the Independent Auditors' Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by the Uniform Guidance.
-No material weaknesses are reported. - 6.
-The auditors' report on compliance for the major federal awards programs for Audubon Area Community Care Clinic, Inc. expresses an unmodified opinion on the major federal program. - 7.
-There are no audit findings required to be reported in accordance with 2CFR Section 200.516(a). - 8.
+No material weaknesses are reported. - 5.
+The auditors' report on compliance for the major federal awards programs for Audubon Area Community Care Clinic, Inc. expresses an unmodified opinion on the major federal program. - 6.
+There are no audit findings required to be reported in accordance with 2CFR Section 200.516(a). - 7.
 The programs tested as major programs were:

-93.224 Health Center Program
+Health Center Program Cluster

-- 9. The threshold for distinguishing Type A and B programs was \$750,000. - 10.
+- 8. The threshold for distinguishing Type A and B programs was \$750,000. - 9.
 The Clinic was determined to be a low-risk auditee.